 Tendring Youth Awards are keen to promote a positive image of young people.
 We aim to highlight and celebrate the success of young people and their commitment to the community in and around the Tendring area.

-The 2018 awards took place on Thursday, July 5, at the Princes Theatre.
+The Tendring Youth Awards 2019 took place on Tuesday 2 July, at the Princes Theatre.

 Volunteer (Young Person aged 11-21)

 Sponsored by: TLG

 This award recognises the volunteering efforts of young people (aged 11-21) as an individual or as part of a group.

 Winner: Connor Sharod